postmanlabs/labs-docs/src/pages/docs/sending-requests/troubleshooting-api-requests.md

 ## Getting help

-If you are still having problems with your request, there are a few options for you to get help with it:
+If you are still having problems with your request, there are a few options for you to get help:

 * Ask for community help in the [Postman forum](https://community.postman.com/).
 * If you think the problem is with the Postman app, search the [issue tracker](https://github.com/postmanlabs/postman-app-support/issues) on GitHub to check if someone has already reported the issue and whether there is a known solution.